Structural Analysis by Modified Signature Matrix for Integro-differential-algebraic Equations: Embedding Method for S-unamenable s

 The exact solution of this {\IDAE} is $x(t)=C-\cos(t)$ and $y(t)=x(t)^2$.
 Applying the structural method yields $\bm{c}=(0,3)$ and $\bm{d}=(2,2)$.
 Then $\bm{F}^{(\bm{c})}= [\{2y x_{tt}-x y_{tt} +2x {x_t}^{2}-x_t+\sin(t), y_{tt}-2x_t^{2}-2xx_{tt}\}, \{-2x x_t+y_t\}, \{-x^2+y\},\{\int{\left(-x^2+y\right)}ds\}]$, and the Jacobian matrix of the top block is $\bm{\Jac} = \left(

 \right)$.

-Although the determinant of the Jacobian $2y-2x^2$ is not identically zero, it must equal zero at any initial point, since the determinant belongs to the polynomial ideal generated by the hidden constraints, i.e. $2y-2x^2 \in \langle -x^2+y \rangle $.
+Although the determinant of the Jacobian $2y-2x^2$ is not identically zero, it must equal zero at any initial point since the determinant belongs to the ideal generated by the hidden constraints.
+Thus,